Can you make my content bring traffic?

 - Post tips and hints on images to your feeds- using a basic photo editing program, you can place text over top of an image and use it to share tips, hints or quotes on your profiles.
 Memes are some of the easiest to create, and most likely to spread pieces of content out there.

-- Harness the power of cute baby animals- a recent study shows that looking at pictures of baby animals (and other cute things) could actually improve your concentration and focus.
+- Harness the power of cute baby animals- a study shows that looking at pictures of baby animals (and other cute things) could actually improve your concentration and focus.

 When posting to your networks, each post should have some careful consideration behind it.
 Each post should have a purpose and a goal in mind.

 Purpose: What are you trying to convey with this post?
 Inform?
 Entertain?
 Educate?